match greens feature produces white noise

 And a low threshold on a high iso iamge means green-eq stops working at all.

-#9 Updated by Igor Kuzmin about 7 years ago
+#9 Updated by Igor Kuzmin over 7 years ago

 White dots are gone, yes, but now local average results in lost of details and some nasty aliasing artifacts.
 So I still consider green eq being quite broken.